omnypay/omnypay-sdk-android/README.md

 All the APIs provided by the SDK perform specific operations provided they are called in a logical sequence.
 However there are two minimum required steps to follow before any other operation can be performed, these are:

 ### Initialize SDK
-Initialize the OmnyPay SDK using ```initialize(merchantId, null, OmnypayCallback())``` API by passing your merchant Id.
+Initialize the OmnyPay SDK using ```initialize(merchantId, merchantApiKey, merchantApiSecret, params, OmnypayCallback())``` API by passing your merchant Id, merchant api key and merchant api secret.
 The merchantId uniquely identifies your organization.
 Any API calls to access or update resources are scoped within the merchant id.
 This should be called prior to calling OmnyPay APIs and recommend this be invoked at application startup.
 The application can detect success through the completion callback.

 ### Authenticate shopper
 OmnyPay supports authentication through a retailer authentication service.
 If a retailer authentication service is used, the Retailer should work with OmnyPay technical representative to establish the connection before invoking the authentication API.
 OmnyPay supports [Basic authentication] and OAuth token in its API and SDK